Earth Hour for Cities

 What your city can do for Earth Hour

-On Saturday, March 29th at 8:30 p.m., hundreds of millions of people around the globe will turn off their non-essential lights for one hour during Earth Hour to display a commitment to protect the one thing that unites us all – our planet.
+On Saturday, March 28th at 8:30-9:30 PM local time, hundreds of millions of people around the globe will turn off their non-essential lights for one hour during Earth Hour to display a commitment to protect the one thing that unites us all – our planet.

 From the beginning, cities and towns across America have enthusiastically embraced Earth Hour – turning off lights in government buildings and urging their citizens to participate.
 This single act is provoking discussion and is helping to create the change we need to reduce our environmental impact.